-BACKLIT presents Turner prize-winning artist Simon Starling in a new exhibition that explores connections and migrations across time and space with two works Black Drop and Nine Feet Later.
+BACKLIT presented Turner prize-winning artist Simon Starling in an exhibition that explored connections and migrations across time and space with two works Black Drop and Nine Feet Later.
 Simon Starling has been revisiting the history of forms and objects for over two decades.
-His works and journeys are based on acts of transformation or hybridisation, through movement and in situ installations, and investigate the meaning making and the making of meaning.
+His works and journeys are based on acts of transformation or hybridisation, through movement and in-situ installations; which investigate the meaning of making and the making of meaning.

 Nine Feet Later 2015